Complete Guide To Treating Your Own Trigger Points In Neck Muscles

 For self treatments, you don’t not need to know the names of all the muscles.
 Just remember to poke around all the areas back here to see what is causing you pain.
 This is the easiest area, compared to the front, where scm muscle trigger points get quite complicated.
 In the back, the muscles are layered on top of each other so we don’t want to worry about which muscle is causing the pain, so it doesn't matter if it's trap pain relief or some other muscle that is being affected.

-Now that you have knowledge of trigger points in hand, we want to just find a spot that is tender and may refer pain to other areas, press into that spot for a few seconds and then move on.
-Trigger point treatments really are that simple!
+Now that you have knowledge of trigger points in hand, we want to just find a spot that is tender and may refer pain to other areas, press into that spot for a few seconds and then move on. trigger points in neck treatments really are that simple!
 Here’s a short video on how to target the back neck muscles with the Muscle Wizard.
 If you're wondering about trapezius muscle trigger points and getting rid of trapezius muscle tightness, we'll get to that shortly:

 In the video, you may not have noticed but we can use the Muscle Wizard to really dig into a trigger point, base of skull to all the way down the neck.
 It's often difficult to use the hands since they usually get tired quickly.
 Using a tool like the Muscle Wizard can save you from getting a more aggressive injection for muscle pain (ex. lidocaine injection for back pain).